satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Quantifying an open-review system

+There is a dearth of metrics in article review and in code review for quantifying the quality of reviews, let alone of comments on reviews.
+Metrics have many uses, from assessing the contributions of reviewers and the impor (as in the Stack Overflow example in Figure X), to data mining reviews and comment histories to study the process of scientific publication.

-Integral of discussions over time (by paper, author, reviewer) weighted by “like” factor of each comment or discussion.
+and are many ways Integral of discussions over time (by paper, author, reviewer) weighted by “like” factor of each comment or discussion.
 This is illustrated in the figure below.

 .. figure:: images/image02.png
    :align: center